codeocean/co_aux_tools/README.md

 ### Installing *Code Ocean* Aux Tools in your capsule

-Add one line of code to your postintall script.
-At a later time this will be a package you can add to pip in the environment UI.
+Add the following package using pip in the environment UI `Code-Ocean-Aux-Tools` or use the following command at the terminal.

 `pip install Code-Ocean-Aux-Tools`

 ---
 ### List of  Available Commands

-The following commands will work at the terminal or in a bash script
+The following commands will work at the terminal or in a bash script.
+Each of these commands has a `--help` flag which provides more information about using the command.

     - get_cpu_count
     - get_dir_contents